LIVENlab/enbios/docs/Fundamentals.md

 Validate the config.
 The creator may store anything in the

-adapter object through this method.
+adapter/aggregator object through this method.

 **Arguments**:

-- `config`: the configuration of the adapter, which might have its own BaseModel.
-For understanding the structure, it makes sense to provide this model as a return value of "adapter" in the get_config_schemas() method.
+- `config`: the configuration of the adapter/aggregator, which might have its own BaseModel.
+For understanding the structure, it makes sense to provide this model as a return value of "adapter/aggregator" in the get_config_schemas() method.

 #### validate\_node